Code-Institute-Submissions/ArcticSchool/README.md

 * Purchase selected lesson/s in easy and secure way.
 * Contact website owner/administrator for more information about lesson/s, if needed.
 * Get information about COVID-19, all restrictions and protection information.

+#### Site Owner/Business

+* Engage people to start learning and discover their new limits.
+* Engage people to do outdoor winter sports.
+* Help people improve their snowboarding skills.
+* Let people know about 'Arctic School' - real school for everybody, "Age is not a limit!".
+* Provide fully secure, well designed and easy to use e-commerce platform to purchase snowboarding lesson/s.
+* Make profit from selling/providing lesson/s for customers from whole world.

 ### User Stories